 Help your colleagues and friends deepening their knowledge

-The GDPR is quickly approaching.
-This new law will become effective on 25 May 2018.
-It will change the way marketers identify and approach prospects, and how organizations store, process, and manage individuals’ data.
+The new GDPR law is effective since 25 May 2018.
+It has changed the way marketers identify and approach prospects, and how organizations store, process, and manage individuals’ data.

 Marketing practices sit directly on the firing line for many of these regulations.
 Data-driven marketers will need to change their approach to profiling, contractual arrangements, data processing, consent, and other key aspects that fall under the GDPR.
 They must also ensure that they're able to delete data upon request.
 This is known as the right to be forgotten.

 For some organizations, the GDPR may only mean a few tweaks to existing processes.
 For others, a complete overhaul of data processing will be required.
 As tedious as it may seem, it’s essential to understand and follow the rules.

 Data is the foundation of successful advertising.
 It gives an insight into your prospects, revealing crucial information like what they want and how likely they are to buy your products.
 The GDPR is about protecting personal data.
 However, this doesn't mean that it's going to hamper your marketing efforts.

 Companies that follow these rules and show a commitment to social responsibility will flourish.
 Think of the GDPR as an evolution in data protection, and not as an unnecessary burden.
 After all, it's based on the core principles of good marketing: transparency, fairness, security, accuracy, and respect for individuals’ rights.
 Once you understand these rules, tweak your advertising efforts accordingly.

 Under the new data protection law, implied consent will no longer be an option.
 Individuals (data subjects) must explicitly allow their personal data to be collected and processed.

 Even though double opt-in isn't necessary, it's highly recommended.
 Plus, it's better to have a small number of subscribers who are genuinely interested in your products or services than thousands who can barely remember joining your list months ago.